jc2409/Andrew-Choi-Portfolio/experience/_posts/2025-03-10-CUES-hackathon.md

 ---
 layout:     post
-title:      "Volunteering at FIRST Tech Challenge UK: Inspiring the Future of Robotics"
+title:      "Agentic AI for Productivity: Highlights from Our 32-Hour Hackathon at Cambridge"
 sitemap: false
 hide_last_modified: true
 ---

-# Volunteering at FIRST Tech Challenge UK: Inspiring the Future of Robotics
+# Agentic AI for Productivity: Highlights from Our 32-Hour Hackathon at Cambridge

 ## Introduction